fstabel1773/Scrimba_PasswordGenerator/README.md

 # About this repo:
 This repo contains a solo project from Scrimba frontend career path module 3.
-It's a simple password generator, built from scratch in VS Code.
+It's a simple password generator, built from scratch in VS Code, implemented a figma design-pattern.

 ### cR9B46Sg